 Even though essential oils have been around for centuries, dating back to the early Egyptians and were brought as gifts to Jesus in biblical times (remember frankincense?), they've become more relevant today than ever before.

-These oils not only smell wonderful, but they actually heal at the cellular level.
+These oils not only smell good, but they sometimes can heal at the cellular level.
 Essential oils are volatile liquids distilled from plants and parts such as seeds, flowers, fruit, stems, bark, roots and leaves.
 It may take hundreds of pounds of flowers and leaves to distill one batch of pure essential oil.
-They have hundreds of uses for everything from minor ailments such as a paper cut or minor burn to large ailments like cancer.

 "Despite their name, essential oils are not oils but are aromatic, volatile substances or essences extracted from a plant, herb or flower by distillation or expression.
 It is a labor-intensive process resulting in a potent oil that is not cheap, but due to its concentrated nature, a small amount can be used very effectively for a range of ailments, skincare and even natural homemade carpet cleaner," says Ursula Elmes, an aromatherapist, licensed acupuncturist and the founder of YouOrganic Skincare.